ttlion/sdtDBN/README.md

 3. [Example 3][ex3] presents how to estimate a trajectory of all attributes;
 4. [Example 4][ex4] combines Examples 2 and 3;
 5. [Example 5][ex5] shows how to store an sdtDBN in a file and how to retrieve an sdtDBN stored in a file;
-6. [Example 6][ex6] offers a situation where the sdtDBN is learned with restrictions.
+6. [Example 6][ex6] offers a situation where an sdtDBN is learned with restrictions.

 ## Example 1: Learning an sdtDBN with dynamic and static attributes
 [ex1]: #example-1-learning-an-sdtdbn-with-dynamic-and-static-attributes